SCES-Makerspace-Lab/Illegal-Logging-IoT/Tests/Oloolua_test2/README.md

 # LoRa Range Test with GPS on WaziDev

-This project is designed to perform a range test for LoRa using the WaziDev board.
+This devices are designed to perform a range test for LoRa using the WaziDev board.
 The sender WaziDev board collects GPS coordinates and sends them to the receiver WaziDev board.

 ## Components